Eggshell: Bird eggs

 While the bulk of eggshell is made of calcium carbonate, it is now thought that the protein matrix has an important role to play in eggshell strength.
 These proteins affect crystallization, which in turn affects the eggshell structure.
-Moreover, the concentration of eggshell proteins decreases over the life of the laying hen, as does eggshell strength.
+The concentration of eggshell proteins decreases over the life of the laying hen, as does eggshell strength.

 In an average laying hen, the process of shell formation takes around 20 hours.
 Pigmentation is added to the shell by papillae lining the oviduct, coloring it any of a variety of colors and patterns depending on species.
 Since eggs are usually laid blunt end first, that end is subjected to most pressure during its passage and consequently shows the most color.

 As they contain mainly calcium carbonate, bird eggshells dissolve in various acids, including the vinegar used in cooking.
 While dissolving, the calcium carbonate in an eggshell reacts with the acid to form carbon dioxide.

 Environmental issues

 The US food industry generates 150,000 tons of shell waste per year.
 The disposal methods for waste eggshells are 26.6% as fertilizer, 21.1% as animal feed ingredients, 26.3% discarded in municipal dumps, and 15.8% used in other ways.
-Many landfills are unwilling to take the waste because the shells and the attached membrane attract vermin.
-Together with the calcium carbonate eggshell and protein-rich membrane are useless.
+Some landfills do not take the waste because the shells and the attached membrane attract vermin.
+When unseparated, the calcium carbonate eggshell and protein-rich membrane are useless.
 Recent inventions have allowed for the egg cracking industry to separate the eggshell from the eggshell membrane.
 The eggshell is mostly made up of calcium carbonate and the membrane is valuable protein.
 When separated both products have an array of uses.